Pernambucan revolution: Beginning

 It is believed the revolt was scheduled to 16 March 1817.
 Shortly before the revolt, Domingos José Martins and the priest João Ribeiro ended relationships with the Tenant Colonel Alexandre Tomás, a fellow Freemason probably from the French rite.

 Governor Caetano Pinto received a report about the conspiracy on 1 March, given by the ombudsman from Comarca do Sertão José da Cruz Ferreira, that heard about the conspiracy through Manuel de Carvalho Medeiros.
 On 4 March, he made his troops swear obedience to the monarchy and the harmony between Brazilians and Portuguese and on 5 March he made a speech to the Recife population, saying that Brazil would be elevated to a united kingdom and all of them obeyed the same king.

-On the 6 March, he issued an arrest order to several Freemasons of the English rite.
+On 6 March, he issued an arrest order to several Freemasons of the English rite.
 Amongst the accused were three artillery captains, Domingos Teotônio Pessoa de Melo, José de Barros Lima and Pedro da Silva Pedroso, the tenant-secretary José Mariano de Albuquerque and the infantryman Manuel de Souza Teixeira.
 José Roberto Pereira da Silva was responsible for the arrest of the civils involved and the commanders of each regiment were responsible for the military.
 Marshall Manuel Joaquim Barbosa de Castro assembled his troops and accused the insurgents of being "agitators".
 Brigadeer Domingos Teotônio Jorge sent Captain Antônio José Vitoriano to arrest the accused on Forte de São Tiago das Cinco Pontas, but Captain Manoel Joaquim Barbosa de Castro went instead, but he was murdered by Lima with a sword strike.
 Most of the officials unleashed their swords in support of the conspirators and two Portuguese officials fled.
 According to Antônio Joaquim de Melo's registers of the memories of his friend José da Natividade Saldanha, Barbosa's death happened at about 2 pm.